SpacingBat3/WebCord/docs/Readme.md

 A Discord Web-based client made with the [Electron API](https://github.com/electron/electron), developed with [Electron Forge](https://github.com/electron-userland/electron-forge).

 WebCord takes a differend approach from most clients, as it isn't just a mod of the official client nor does it use the Discord API to be functional – it is currently based on the web version of the Discord, which makes it more trusted solution in my opinion.
-As it even fakes the user agent to make it equal or similar to the one used by Chrome/Chromium, it is hard to detect it and ban users using it.
+As it even fakes the user agent to make it equal or similar to the one used by Chrome/Chromium, it is hard to detect it and block users from using it.

-It began as a fork of the [Discord-Electron](https://github.com/GyozaGuy/Discord-Electron), but then eventually I had rewritten it from scratch and and made *Electron Discord Web App*.
+It began as a fork of the [Discord-Electron](https://github.com/GyozaGuy/Discord-Electron), but then eventually I had rewritten it from scratch and called my project *Electron Discord Web App*, which I recently had renamed to *WebCord* (to make that horribly long name a bit shorter 😉).
 But because [@GyozaGuy](https://github.com/GyozaGuy) made his own project, I learnt much about Electron and how to implement a Discord with it.
 Thanks to his work, this project could begin on its own.

 ## Documentation:
 - [Configuring the application](Settings.md)